-As a writing instructor, I know firsthand that anyone can write a winning scholarship essay if they devote the time and effort.
-Follow the steps below to write an excellent scholarship essay, dramatically increasing your chances of winning scholarships!
+As a former writing instructor, I know firsthand that anyone can write a winning scholarship essay if they devote the time and effort.
+Follow the steps below to write an excellent scholarship essay and dramatically increase your chances of winning scholarships!

 Take your time

 For most people, it’s not possible to write a stellar essay ten minutes before the application deadline.
-We recommend giving yourself at least one hour to write the first draft of your scholarship essay.
+We recommend giving yourself a few hours to write the first draft of your scholarship essay.
 Ask a friend to read it over or just take some time away, then take another hour to proofread your essay, ideally the next day.